SciML/JumpProcesses.jl/docs/src/jump_types.md

   offer better performance and be preferred to `FRM`.
 - `FRMFW`: The Gillespie first reaction method SSA [1] with `FunctionWrappers`.
 - *`NRM`*: The Gibson-Bruck Next Reaction Method [7].
-For some reaction network structures this may offer better performance than `Direct` (for example, large, linear chains of reactions).
+For some reaction network structures, this may offer better performance than `Direct` (for example, large, linear chains of reactions).
 - *`Coevolve`*: An adaptation of the COEVOLVE algorithm of Farajtabar et al [8].
   Currently the only aggregator that also supports *bounded*